Status: Common regular spring and fall migrant central, fairly common east and west. Rare casual summer visitor statewide.

 Taxonomy: No subspecies are recognized.

-Arrival takes place by mid- Apr and peak numbers occur in mid-May.
-Stilt Sandpiper is a fairly late migrant, often lingering well into Jun.
+Arrival takes place by late Apr and peak numbers occur in mid-May.
+Stilt Sandpiper is a fairly late migrant, often lingering into early Jun.

 - High counts: 2800 in the eastern Rainwater Basin 18 May 2008 (including 875 at Hultine WPA, Clay Co), 2006 there 13 May 2000 (including 1461 at Harvard WPA, Clay Co), 1119 there 16-17 May 1997 (including 620 at Mallard Haven WPA, Fillmore Co), and 650 at a Rainwater Basin wetland in Butler Co 16 May 2017.

 Summer: There are 11 reports 6 Jun-9 Jul of 1-2 birds that are likely non-breeding one-year-olds that did not complete migration; most remain on the wintering grounds (Klima and Jehl 2020).
 Others may simply suspend migration, such as one in alternate plumage at two nearby locations in Lancaster Co 20 and 28 Jun 2020.
 One at Lake McConaughy, Keith Co 13 Jun 2002 was a molting adult, possibly a failed breeder; such birds may leave breeding locations by late Jun (Klima and Jehl 2020).

 Fall: Jul 10, 11, 12 <<<>>> Oct 24, 24, 25